two-torial/two-torial/docs/games/bemani/sdvx/6_exceedgear/troubleshooting.md

 !!! info "Check out our [Audio](/extras/audio.md) guide to understand audio modes better"

-!!! info "Ensure your default audio device's sample rate is set properly."
+!!! info "Ensure your default audio device's sample rate is set properly"

 	- **44100 Hz** sample rate for **WASAPI Exclusive** and **ASIO**
 	- **48000 Hz** if your game is patched with `Shared Mode WASAPI`